charlottedaumal/cell-condition-prediction/README.md

 ## Requirements

-Use a Julia environment **v1.7**.
+* Use a Julia environment **v1.7**.

-The package Pkg is essential to run all the code scripts and to use the MLCourse related packages.
+* The package **Pkg** is essential to run all the code scripts and to use the MLCourse related packages.
+_Note_: if you get an error when loading packages, use the command 'Pkg.add("The wanted Package")' to include the missing packages in your .jl script.

 ## Methods used to build models